Our Stories

 Danny Gordon

-Danny is an award-winning film and television casting director, teacher and theatre director.
-Recent casting associate work includes: the A24 / Netflix limited series Beef (Emmy and Artios Award for Outstanding Casting), the Peacock series Mr. Throwback (starring Steph Curry) and the feature film All That We Love (Tribeca Film Festival).
+Danny is an award-winning casting director, theatre director and educator.
+As a casting director, films to premiere this year include Noam Argov's Verse at the Tribeca Film Festival and San Diego's Comic-Con as well as Andrew Chappelle's I'm Gonna Kill You at the Inside Out Festival and Provincetown International Film Festival.
+Additional recent casting includes the acclaimed A24/Netflix series Beef (Emmy and Artios Awards for Outstanding Casting) and the film All That We Love (Tribeca Film Festival).
 His artistic journey began in New York City assisting avant-garde theatre auteur Richard Foreman at the Ontological-Hysteric Theatre.
 His time in the downtown art scene ignited a passion for actors and how a performer's unique authenticity can strengthen the stories we tell.
-In recent years, Danny adapted and directed the play I Am My Own Wife with an ensemble of transgender and non-binary performers.
-For reimagining this play, he received the Transgender Arts Initiative Grant through the city of West Hollywood.
-Doug Wright, the play's Pulitzer Prize-winning playwright called his adaptation "Singularly powerful and important."
-As an educator, Danny has recently been a guest instructor for NYU Tisch School of the Arts, Carnegie Mellon School of Drama, Syracuse University's Sorkin Week and numerous studios and theatre companies from NY to LA.
-He is a member of the Casting Society of America.
+As a theatre director, Amy Herzog's Mary Jane for an ensemble of actresses with disabilities and Doug Wright's I Am My Own Wife (Transgender Arts Initiative Grant) for an ensemble of transgender and non-binary performers.
+His adaptation was called "Singularly powerful and important" by the play's Pulitzer Prize-winning playwright.
+As an educator, Danny is an adjunct professor in the MFA Acting program at Columbia University where he teaches his course You & the Camera.
+He has also recently been a guest instructor for NYU Tisch School of the Arts, Carnegie Mellon School of Drama, Syracuse University's Aaron Sorkin Intensive and numerous studios and theatre companies from NY to LA.
+He is a member of the Casting Society of America and the National Alliance of Acting Teachers.

 Terra Mackintosh